richemslie/galvanise_zero/readme.md

 Hex 13 / Connect6 are currently rated 2nd on active users on Little Golem.

-Chess and Baduk 9x9 are reasonably strong for the little time they were trained.
-Baduk 9x9 had a rating ~2900 elo on CGOS after 2-3 week of training.
+Reversi is also strong relative to humans on LG, yet performs a bit worse than top AB programs (about ntest level 20 the last time I tested).

-Reversi is also strong relative to humans on Little Golem, yet performs a bit worse than top AB programs (about ntest level 20 the last time I tested).
+Also trained Baduk 9x9, it had a rating ~2900 elo on CGOS after 2-3 week of training.

 --------------------